285 words

 - Check if a

-node to it, and append it to the<entity>
+<filter>node, add your<condition>node to it, and append it to the<entity>node.

 Parse the FetchXML string